msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

    *    [C-1-11] MUST use the mandatorily supported ciphers, key lengths and modes by default.
+*    [C-SR] Are STRONGLY RECOMMENDED to encrypt file system metadata, such as file sizes, ownership, modes, and Extended attributes (xattrs), with a key cryptographically bound to the device's hardware root of trust.

 *    SHOULD make preloaded essential apps (e.g. Alarm, Phone, Messenger) Direct Boot aware.